Firebug (video game): Reception

 Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "Firebug seems to have the ingredients necessary for a successful arcade game: interesting graphics, sufficient challenge, moderate strategy, and ample flexibility.
 Indeed, "ash" far "ash" this reviewer is able to "ash-certain," this game is an "ash-set" to an "ash-tute" arcade lovers "ash-sortment" of games.
 Unab-ash-edly."

 In Microcomputing, Jim Hansen wrote "Neither I nor my kid-game testers found Firebug a game worth playing more than once or twice at most."

-In 1982, the city council of Kentwood, Michigan asked dealers to not to sell the game because they felt it encouraged arson.
+In 1982, the city council of Kentwood, Michigan asked dealers not to sell the game because they felt it encouraged arson.